header logo

 C. McCormick attended Bend's Summit High School beginning in 2012

-Since then, Hurts has led his team to the Super Bowl and boasts one of the biggest contracts in professional sports.
-McCormick missed the 2019 and 2020 seasons due to injury and sat out in 2021 after suffering an Achilles injury in two games during the season.
-The NCAA granted his eighth and ninth-year eligibility request in 2022.
+McCormick missed the 2019 and 2020 seasons due to injury and also missed the 2021 season after sustaining an Achilles injury in the second game.
+The NCAA granted his request for an eighth and ninth year of eligibility in 2022.

 Despite his college graduation, Jordy Sandy still played college football